top of page

 $12/class, free for members

-In these classes, Gen Norbu will introduce the basics of meditation practice.
-Each class will include at least one guided breathing meditation for ten or fifteen minutes, teachings, and at least one guided meditation on the teachings.
-Topics will include how to start training in meditation, as well as how to progress in meditation practice.
+In these classes, Gen Norbu will introduce the Mahayana Buddhist meditations that are the path to enlightenment.
 Start at the beginning of the series if you can, but if you miss the beginning then start when you are able.

 Recommended reading: The New Meditation Handbook by Geshe Kelsang Gyatso.
 Available at the class, or download here - The New Meditation Handbook